Career Exploration Project

 CONCEPTS

-Use this video lesson on the topic of filling out the 1040 tax form.
-Learn basic tax and related concepts of
+Use this video lesson on the topic of understanding the IRS W-2 form.
+Learn basic tax and related concepts of:

 GRADE LEVEL